csc2430-master/Lab2-Starter/README.md

 - Catches errors gracefully, the program does not crash on incorrect input
 - The program outputs the information in the specified format
 - The assignment follows all the instructions
-- In general the program does not crash (except in when you enter an expression that causes zero division)
+- In general the program does not crash